Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 3.4 - Carbon Reinforced Fuselage/README.md

 - In this lab, we will configure eslint and fix lint issues in the WrightBrothersFrontend project. eslint is a tool that helps you find and fix problems in your JavaScript code.
 It is similar to Roslyn Analyzer in the .NET.

+- Close any files that are opened.

-- Run the following command to see the current lint issues
+- From the `WrightBrothersFrontend/` directory, run the following command to see the current lint issues

     ```bash
     npm run lint
     ```

-- No lint issues should be present
+- No lint issues should be present.

 - Open the `WrightBrothersFrontend/.eslintrc.cjs` file.

-- Notice the lint rules are the recommended rules from eslint and react.
+- Notice the lint rules are the recommended rules from `eslint` and `react`.
 We want to add more lint rules to harden the project.

 - Open GitHub Copilot Chat, then click `+` to clear prompt history.

+- Select all the contents of the `.eslintrc.cjs` file.

 - Type the following in the chat window:

     ```
     What linting rules can I add to #selection to harden my project more and tell me why for each?
 Only give me rules that are not already part of the recommended rules.
     ```

-- For `#selection`, select all the contents of the `.eslintrc.cjs` file

 - Press `Enter` to submit the question